illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 {% endhighlight %}

 The superblock is a block that all file systems have, it stores information like the size, the number of inodes, data blocks, and whether those datablocks are being used or not.
-Remember from class that inodes stop being used when their hard links reach zero, but data blocks need some kind of bitmap or sentinel to tell if they are being used. `data_map` is a variable sized array that holds this information **You don't need to worry about these abstractions, they are taken care of you**.
+Remember from class that inodes stop being used when their hard links reach zero, but data blocks need some kind of bitmap or sentinel to tell if they are being used. `data_map` is a variable sized array that holds this information **You don't need to worry about these abstractions, they are taken care of for you**.

 ## Inodes